microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 This spec is adding a new version of ProvideValue that passes a service provider.

-> To do: This is defining an IXamlServiceProvider, can/should this project in .Net to [System.IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider)?
+> To do: Add an Issue to cs/winrt to project IServiceProvider to .Net5 as [System.IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider)?

 # Description